Model checking of hyperproperties for high-level relational models: Hyper relational model finding

 { }

 The optimistic semantics is defined in a dual way.
-Likewise non-hyper model checking, the outcome is conclusive when a finite trace is found under the pessimistic semantics, or if no trace is found the under optimistic semantics.
-In the former, the instance can be soundly expanded to infinite traces, assuming however that the state machine transitions are total, which is not guaranteed by \tool{Pardinus} models.
-Our tool can perform this test, but requires infinite trace analysis, which defeats the purpose of BMC; thus, it is disabled by default. \tool{HyperQB} actually introduces two other variants of the semantics based on the \emph{halting} behavior of a model (which we also support).
-In these variants, if all trace prefixes terminate in a state which will stutter forever, a sound conclusion can also be made.
+In classical BMC, if the state machine representing the system is total (i.e., there are no deadlock states) then the outcome is conclusive when a finite trace is found under the pessimistic semantics.
+However, as we have seen, relational model finding problems do not have an explicit state machine.
+Instead, behavior is enforced declaratively in constraint $\phi$, making it hard to test for totality.\footnote{Our tool will actually be able to perform this test, but requires infinite trace analysis, which defeats the purpose of BMC; thus, it is disabled by default.} Under the optimistic semantics the outcome is conclusive if no trace is found. \tool{HyperQB} actually introduces two other variants of bounded semantics for models without loops other than self-loops in \emph{halting} states.
+In these variants, which we also support, a sound conclusion can also be made for traces that reach a halting state.